Fantomas42/django-blog-zinnia/docs/getting-started/configuration.rst

 TinyMCE
 =======

-If you want to replace WYMEditor by TinyMCE install `django-tinymce`_ and follow the `installation instructions`_.
+If you want to replace WYMEditor by TinyMCE just install `django-tinymce`_ as described in the the `installation instructions`_.

 TinyMCE can be customized by overriding the :file:`admin/zinnia/entry/tinymce_textareas.js` template.